ccossou/Pyed/docs/source/sub-package.rst

    Label ``autoSizePolicy`` values.
 Script used to make the plot is *examples/plot_label_size.py*.

-.Example on how to apply those parameter in an actual node:
+Example on how to apply those parameter in an actual node:

 ..  code-block:: python

     g.add_node(pyed.ShapeNode, "foo", title_style=dict(fontFamily="Dialog",